sonnym/factorydrone/README.txt

 When using a factory, it is possible to override any of the options provided by the definition.
 Consequently, you always have control over the data at the time you create it.
-Using factories is similarly simply:
+Using factories is as simple as:

     FactoryDrone::create('simple page');